 Measuring Alcohol Consumption

-Some countries may consume particular types of alcohol in large quantities, while having consumption patterns expressing general disdain for others.
 To avoid confusion and misjudgment as much as possible, the best way to measure alcohol consumption anywhere in the world is through the per capita consumption of pure alcohol within a given country.
-‘Pure alcohol’ is an important constraint, as some forms of alcoholic beverages are very intoxicating, while others have much less actual alcohol within them.
+"Pure alcohol" is an important constraint, as some forms of alcoholic beverages are very intoxicating, while others have much less actual alcohol within them.
 Luckily, we have access to data that has been collected and documented by the World Health Organization just for such purposes.
 This data represents alcohol consumption per capita for people who are over 15 years of age per population.

 Looking at the published statistics, the highest consumption rates of alcohol seem to be concentrated in Europe and other places in the Northern Hemisphere of the globe.
 The highest rates can be seen in countries like Estonia, Belarus, Lithuania, the Czech Republic, Ireland, and France.
 Meanwhile, countries in Asia, Africa, and the pacific have much lower rates of consumption.
 We need to note here that we are not discussing rates of alcoholism, which is an addiction to the consumption of alcohol, but rather the average consumption of alcohol within a country.
 That is why we use per capita consumption of pure alcohol as a measurement to avoid being biased as much as possible.